 On the other end of the budget spectrum, you can get an excellent Balinese massage at Saka Energy Healing Ubud for next to nothing.
 A budget price doesn’t mean you will get a lousy massage treatment.
 It is just as good as any other massage treatments you will get but in a basic but comfortable room.
 The massage room is upstairs, and a privacy curtain separates each massage.
 Don’t have to make an appointment; you can walk in any time and up to 9:00 pm.

 Want to explore other parts of Bali?
 Read about how you can spend a day in Nusa Lembongan and Nusa Ceningan

 Day 2 in Ubud

-And for Day 2 in Ubud, follow all the purple pins for all the activities that will allow you to explore areas just outside of Ubud.
+And for Day 2 in Ubud, follow all the purple pins for all the places to see in Ubud.
 The best way to see all of these sites is by riding a scooter.

 Tegalalang Rice Terrace

 One of the most iconic rice paddies in Ubud area is the Tegalalang Rice Terrace.
 Despite massive tourism, it is definitely worth checking out the rice fields and an awesome spot for Instagram photos.
 It is especially beautiful in the morning as Tegalalang Rice Terrace has one of the best spots for sunrise in Bali.

 As soon as you approach the rice terrace, you can see the cascading rice fields with palms trees all around.
 Walk down the slope and over to the other side to get another perspective of the rice terrace.

 View the giant rice fields from another perspective: from a Bali swing!
 There are several giant swings around the rice fields.
 One of the giant swings is on the other side of the rice terrace which gives the best aerial view while you are strapped onto the secured swing.
 The other giant swing is within the valley of the rice fields which offers a totally different perspective.